 Pre-Conference Workshops

-These workshops take place on the Sunday before the conference.
-For information about these, please use the menu at the top of the page or follow this link https://boomerang-project.org.uk/workshops-2/
+This year our pre-conference workshops include workshops on ethics, writing poetry and creative practices, information on these will be available shortly, please use the menu at the top of the page or follow this link https://boomerang-project.org.uk/workshops-2/

 IN-PERSON ATTENDANCE